Hillarys partners with Adyen to streamline its sales process and provide the best customer experience with the highest security standards.

 Another issue Adyen was able to address: often a customer would decide to proceed with a quotation after the sales advisor had left the house.
 Previously when this happened, the sales advisor would either have to return to the house, or make a note for head office to contact the customer to complete the order over the phone.
 Neither solution was the frictionless experience that customers expect.

 Together, Adyen and Hillarys came up with a solution: Hillarys sales advisors can finalize the quote remotely, which generates an email/SMS to the customer.
-This directs the customer to an online payment page, already pre-populated with the order details and payment amount, so the customer simply has to enter their payment details and hit ‘pay’ for the order to be completed.
+This directs the customer to an online payments page, already pre-populated with the order details and payment amount, so the customer simply has to enter their payment details and hit ‘pay’ for the order to be completed.

 POS and ecommerce under one roof

 Most recently Hillarys has moved payments for its online sales channel to Adyen.
-Now the company manages both ecommerce and mobile POS sales from the same payments platform, which connects directly to the card schemes via one integration.
+Now the company manages both ecommerce and mobile POS payments sales from the same payments platform, which connects directly to the card schemes via one integration.
 This not only streamlines Hillarys’ operations, but also makes it possible to recognize customers across sales channels.
 As a result the team can map customer interaction across sales channels, and build a deeper understanding of buyer behavior.

 "Since moving our online volume over to Adyen, our conversions have noticeably increased."